-Salcef Group S.p.A. (the "parent") is a company limited by shares with registered office in Rome (Italy) in Via Salaria 1027.
+Salcef Group S.p.A. (the 'Parent' or 'Company') is a company limited by shares with registered office in Rome (Italy) in Via Salaria 1027.
 It is the parent of a group of specialist companies active in the design, construction and maintenance of systems for railway infrastructure and tram and metro networks in Italy and abroad.

-Salcef Group S.p.A.'s ordinary shares are traded on the STAR segment of the Euronext Milan, regulated market organised and managed by Borsa Italiana S.p.A.
+Salcef Group S.p.A.'s ordinary shares are traded on the Euronext STAR segment of the Euronext Milan market organised and managed by Borsa Italiana S.p.A.

-This additional financial information at 31 March 2023 includes the interim financial statements of the Salcef Group S.p.A. and its subsidiaries (together, the "Salcef Group" or the "Group").
-The parent's board of directors approved this information and authorised its publication during its meeting of 15 May 2023.
+This additional financial information at 31 March 2024 includes the interim financial statements of Salcef Group S.p.A. and its subsidiaries (together, the "Salcef Group" or the "Group").
+The Parent's Board of Directors approved this information and authorised its publication during its meeting of 15 May 2024.

-At the date of preparation of this additional financial information, Finhold S.r.l. (the "ultimate parent") holds the absolute majority of Salcef Group S.p.A. shares but does not manage or coordinate it.
+At the date of preparation of this additional financial information, Finhold S.r.l. (the "Ultimate Parent") holds the absolute majority of Salcef Group S.p.A. shares but does not manage or coordinate it.

-On 6 October 2020, in accordance with articles 70.8 and 71.1-bis of the Issuer Regulation, Salcef Group S.p.A.'s board of directors resolved to opt out of publishing the disclosures required by Annex 3B to the Issuers Regulation for significant mergers, demergers, share capital increases through contribution in kind, acquisitions and sales.
+On 6 October 2020, in accordance with articles 70.8 and 71.1-bis of the Issuers' Regulation, Salcef Group S.p.A.'s Board of Directors resolved to opt out of publishing the disclosures required by Annex 3B to the Issuers' Regulation for significant mergers, demergers, share capital increases through contribution in kind, acquisitions and sales.